AssistantApps/NoMansSky.Social.Emojis/README.md

-# No Man's Sky Social emojis

-Here is a list of the currently available emojis on our Mastodon instance
+### Here is a list of the currently available emojis on the [NoMansSky.Social](https://nomanssky.social) Mastodon instance

 | Name | Image | | Name | Image | | Name | Image |
 | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |